 “We usually can’t afford to be right… in the long run.”

 Convert failed trades into “Investments”

+We concede that the truly creative trader that wishes to endure pain and suffering can find a plethora of ways to get the job done.
 The above list represents the ones that we have found to be most effective.